silentgameplays/Simple-Arch-Linux-Setup/README.md

 * genfstab -U /mnt >> /mnt/etc/fstab

-# 7.Switching to root.All the below commands must be used as root!

-* arch-chroot /mnt /bin/bash

-# 8.Setting date,region and time,use these commands:
+# 7.Setting date,region and time,use these commands:

 * timedatectl set-ntp true
 * timedatectl list-timezones
 * timedatectl set-timezone Zone/SubZone
+* hwclock --systohc
 * ln -sf /usr/share/zoneinfo/Region/City /etc/localtime
-* hwclock --systohc

-# 9.Setting the hostname
+# 8.(Optional can be done after the install )Setting the hostname

 * hostnamectl set-hostname myhostname

+# 9.Switching to root.All the below commands must be used as root!

+* arch-chroot /mnt /bin/bash

 # 10.Setting locales:

 # A proper way to do it is to find this lines en_US.UTF-8 in locale.gen file and uncomment them:

 * nano /etc/locale.gen